 Carly A. Ibold

-Ms. Ibold is an associate attorney at Lowe Scott Fisher Co., LPA, where she heads the department and focuses her practice on Workers Compensation and Social Security Disability.
+Ms. Ibold is an associate attorney at Lowe Scott Fisher Co., LPA, where she focuses her practice on Workers Compensation and Social Security Disability.
+She has more than 15 years of experience as a workers compensation and social security disability attorney.

-Prior to joining Lowe Scott Fisher Co., LPA, she was an associate attorney for Peterson & Ibold in Chardon, practicing in the areas of Social Security Disability, Personal Injury, and Workers Compensation.
+Prior to joining Lowe Scott Fisher Co., LPA, she was a workers compensation and social security disability attorney for Peterson & Ibold in Chardon.

 Carly graduated Summa Cum Laude from Kent State University with a Bachelor of Arts in Business Administration in 2001.
 In 2005, she attained her law degree from the University of Akron School of Law.